NetSci2025/netsci2025.github.io/flights_train_info.md

 - From **Brussels Airport (Zaventem)**: The journey takes 1.5 to 3 hours, depending on the route and transfers.
 The airport train station is located under the terminal (basement level 1) near the arrival and departure halls.
 - From **Düsseldorf Hbf**: The train takes approximately 2 hours 30 minutes.
 - From **Eindhoven Airport**: The journey takes approximately 2 hours, depending on the route and transfers.
-You will need to take a bus to the Eindhoven train station.
+You will need to take a local bus to the Eindhoven train station.
 - From **Schiphol Airport (Amsterdam)**: Direct trains to Maastricht take approximately 2.5 hours.
 The Schiphol train station is conveniently located just below the airport.
+- From **Charleroi Airport**: Direct buses take 2 hours.
+The bus company is [Flibco](https://www.flibco.com/en/shuttle/bus-maastricht-charleroi-airport)